 After receiving the Ombudsman determination order to review our approach to vulnerable customers, we organised workshops with frontline colleagues.
-The aim was to discuss our current approach and identify the challenges and tools required to better meet customers' diverse needs.
-After receiving the Ombudsman determination order to review our approach to vulnerable customers, we organised workshops with frontline colleagues.
 The aim was to discuss our current approach and identify the challenges and tools required to better meet customers' diverse needs through reasonable adjustments.
 We incorporated this feedback into a separate review of how data is displayed in our customer relationship management system, using input from colleagues.
 This will serve as the basis for developing a new policy and procedure on managing vulnerabilities.